Crzyrndm/rust-modbus-frame/README.md

      - I'm an embedded developer.
 Wasteful FLASH/RAM usage and dynamic allocations are out
    - Needs to support custom / non-standard function codes (e.g. 0x46).
      - Some of the devices I want to communicate with use more than just the standard register and coil commands, so libraries exposing just 'read_holding_registers' and co are not going to cut it
-2) Probably more importantly though, it's a way to learn more Rust
+2) Probably more importantly though, it's a way to learn more Rust in an application I'm quite familiar with and have a use for
-   - I'm still very new to Rust and modbus is a large enough target to prove interesting, yet small enough to be something that can be useful in a day or two.
-Initial focus on the RTU protocol, since that's what I have an application for, may come back and do ASCII for completeness later

 # About
 This crate is about providing the building blocks for device communicating using the modbus protocol (which boils down to a header and crc wrapping some data).
 This is represented by the Frame struct